mynaparrot/plugNmeet-docs/blog/2025-11-01-hosting-large-scale-events.md

 ### Conclusion: The Right Tool for Your Stage

 So, can Plug-N-Meet handle a 1000-person event?
+The answer is yes, but the more important question is ***how***.

+While it's theoretically possible to cram a thousand users into a single session on the open-source version, it comes with extreme costs and forces you to limit interactivity (like allowing only 1-2 webcams) just to maintain stability.

-The answer is a definitive yes, by empowering you to do it the smart way.
+That's why we empower you to do it the smart way.

-For the vast majority of events, the **Broadcast Studio Model** is the most scalable and cost-effective solution, using our open-source platform as your private control room.
-However, for the enterprise client who truly needs to overcome the single-server limitation for a massive interactive session, our managed **Plug-N-Meet Cloud** service is built on the commercial-grade infrastructure required to make it happen.
+For the vast majority of events, the **Broadcast Studio Model** is the most scalable and cost-effective solution.
+However, for the enterprise client who needs a massive interactive session *without compromise*, our managed **Plug-N-Meet Cloud** service is engineered to solve this challenge, offering a powerful and cost-effective alternative to other enterprise solutions.

 Ultimately, it's not about building a bigger room; it's about building a better show.
 Whether you're a producer using our open-source tools or an enterprise leveraging our cloud, Plug-N-Meet provides the flexible core to do it your way.